 - Gather your own insurance policy, including the policy “Declarations” pages.
 If you later hire an attorney, he or she will need to verify what coverage you have available.

 - If you can, get a copy of the police report.

 - Get the treatment you need, and USE YOUR HEALTH INSURANCE IF YOU HAVE IT.
 Make a list of all medical providers you have seen because of the wreck and gather all bills and medical records in your possession.
 Put all of this in a notebook or folder.

 - Make notes of all contact with any insurance company or any other person regarding the wreck.

 Finally, consult a lawyer.
 An attorney can help you avoid making common mistakes that limit your recovery or accidentally cast blame on yourself.
 Additionally, an attorney can help you identify sources of recovery you may never otherwise consider.

 Your lawyer should ensure that you are receiving the full benefit of any insurance policy you have purchased, as well as any other policy that might pay damages owed by other involved parties.
 The more experience your lawyer has in navigating and overcoming these minefields, the more likely you are to receive the money you are owed.
 Your attorney will help you evaluate any settlement offers so that you receive fair compensation, and he or she will help keep your claim moving.
 Like most personal injury lawyers, we will talk to you for free to help you evaluate whether you really need a lawyer.

-After you have taken the 7 steps to protect your rights after a wreck listed above, call us if you need more help.
 We designed these “7 steps to protect your rights after a wreck” as a starting point.
 But you still need to consult an attorney.